codeclinic/wp-spamfree/tags/1.9.6.7/readme.txt

 9. Check for conflicts with other JavaScripts installed on your site.
 This usually occurs with with JavaScripts unrelated to WordPress or plugins.

 10. Check for conflicts with other WordPress plugins installed on your blog.
-Although errors don't occur often, this is one of the most common causes of the errors that do occur.
+This isn't common but does happen from time to time.
 I can't guarantee how well-written other plugins will be.
 First, see the [Known Plugin Conflicts list](http://www.hybrid6.com/webgeek/plugins/wp-spamfree#wpsf_known_conflicts).
 If you've disabled any plugins on that list and still have a problem, then proceed.
 To start testing for conflicts, temporarily deactivate all other plugins except WP-SpamFree.
 Then check to see if WP-SpamFree works by itself.
 (For best results make sure you are logged out and clear your cookies.
 Alternatively you can use another browser for testing.)
 If WP-SpamFree allows you to post a comment with no errors, then you know there is a plugin conflict.
 The next step is to activate each plugin, one at a time, log out, and try to post a comment.
 Then log in, deactivate that plugin, and repeat with the next plugin.
 (If possible, use a second browser to make it easier.
 Then you don't have to keep logging in and out with the first browser.)
 Be sure to clear cookies between attempts (before loading the page you want to comment on).
 If you do identify a plugin that conflicts, please let me know so I can work on bridging the compatibility issues.

 11. If have checked these, and still can't quite get it working, please submit a support request at the [WP-SpamFree Support Page](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/support).